datastax/dsbulk/manual/README.md

 See examples for details.

 ## Load Examples
-* Load CSV data from `stdin` (represented by a hyphen url value) to the `ks1.table1` table in a cluster with a `localhost` contact point.
+* Load the `ks1.table1` table from CSV data read from `stdin`.
+  Use a cluster with a `localhost` contact point.
 Field names in the data match column names in the table.
 Field names are obtained from a *header row* in the data; by default the tool presumes a header exists in each file being loaded:

+  `dsbulk load -k ks1 -t table1`

+* Load the `ks1.table1` table from a gzipped CSV file by unzipping it to stdout and piping to `stdin` of the tool:

-  `generate_data | dsbulk load -url - -k ks1 -t table1`
+  `gzcat table1.csv.gz | dsbulk load -k ks1 -t table1`

-* Specify a few hosts (initial contact points) that belong to the desired cluster and load from a local file, without headers:
+* Specify a few hosts (initial contact points) that belong to the desired cluster and load from a local file, without headers.
+Map field indices of the input to table columns:

-  `dsbulk load -url  ~/export.csv -k ks1 -t table1 -h '10.200.1.3, 10.200.1.4' -header false`
+  `dsbulk load -url ~/export.csv -k ks1 -t table1 -h '10.200.1.3, 10.200.1.4' -header false -m '0=col1,1=col3'`

 * Specify port 9876 for the cluster hosts and load from an external source url:

-  `dsbulk load -url https://svr/data/export.csv -k ks1 -t table1 -h '10.200.1.3, 10.200.1.4' -port 9876`
+  `dsbulk load -url https://192.168.1.100/data/export.csv -k ks1 -t table1 -h '10.200.1.3, 10.200.1.4' -port 9876`

 * Load all csv files from a directory.
 The files do not have header rows.
 Map field indices of the input to table columns: